deawx/equalHeights/README.md

 `vw` defaults to `768`, is the view port width we want to stop the plugin from running.

+In case you change the default values of the `container` and `equalElements` you'll have to make the appropriate edits to the equal-heights.css file also

 The plugin runs on the resize event of the window also.